Top 15 Platforms for Finding Probate Leads

 But Before, Let’s First Understand the Probate

-The real problem is finding potential owners who are motivated to sell quickly and at wholesale prices.
+Probate refers to the process of transferring property rights to a legal successor—the transfer of real estate ownership with a will.
+If there is no legal will, the probate court takes over the matter.
 Probate leads are the leading marketing source in the real estate industry.
+Finding potential owners who are motivated to sell quickly and at wholesale prices.
 The wholesale real estate market consists of residential houses.
 Many real estate investors avoid the associated litigation in probate legal cases.

 Your Money